Adapting Football Squares to Other Sports

 Basketball squares can be utilized during a major event like the NBA Finals or March Madness.
 Similar to football squares, you create a 10x10 grid.
 Each player buys a square, and the numbers 0-9 are randomly assigned to both teams, representing the last digit of their respective scores.

-For March Madness you can organize your grids to run for the whole tournament and track only by final score.
+For March Madness you can set up your grids to run for the whole tournament and track only by final score.
 Each person has the same numbers throughout the tournament and each round can increase in payouts.
-It's a really engaging way to generate a lot of winners and enthusiasm for the tournament.
+It's a really entertaining way to generate a lot of winners and excitement for the tournament.
 For teams, you simply make the top and left side of the grids represent "home" and "visitor" for the teams which in a tournament are based on seeds.

 Racing Squares (e.g., NASCAR, Formula 1)